Energy-Pathways-Group/wave-vortex-model-diagnostics/docs/classes/wvdiagnostics/wvaapath.md

 #  wvaapath

-path to the a WVTransform with explicit anti-aliasing
+path to a WVTransform with explicit anti-aliasing

 ---